myizumi09/syllabus/README.md

 1. Code up the Selection Problem Excercise
     * Introduce the concept of a Constructor method
     * Code in repo must compile without errors; This is an automated process.

+#### Homework
-2. Create a repo for the Selection Problem with Github - this is graded - Due Friday, Jan 13
+1. Create a repo for the Selection Problem with Github - this is graded - Due Friday, Jan 13
     * Submit your working code as assignment - https://classroom.github.com/assignment-invitations/d6eec4a648d4eb01a3d26397160fdcfa

     Note: You need to accept the assignment to gain access to an EMPTY repo.
 You'll need to then PUSH your repo into this new empty repo.